 Ask any professional copywriter how she began her career, and you’ll likely hear stories that reflect a mix of boundless enthusiasm, a compulsion to succeed and more than a pinch of good luck.

 The truth is, making a living as a copywriter isn’t easy.
 And getting started rarely involves a smooth passage.
 For most people, it’s more of a two-steps-forward, one-step-back progression with plenty of soul-searching along the way.
+They may look like they’re sailing along, but beneath the water those duck feet are moving faster than the paddle wheels on a Mississippi steamboat.

 My first jobs easily fell into the category of paying my dues.
 I did work that was beneath me and was paid accordingly (read: just barely over minimum wage).
 I, and many of colleagues, have stories of being under-employed.
 We were frequently asked to do clerical work – data entry, photocopying, filing, shipping, etc. – which required almost none of the skills we’d spent four years at college learning.

-I often had to bite my tongue when I wanted to tell someone lording over me what I really thought of them and their low-level assignment.
+I often had to bite my tongue when I wanted to tell someone lording over me what I really thought of them and their low-level busy-work.
 But I knew that wasn’t the way to go.
 I needed to be building bridges to success, not burning them.

 For me, and perhaps for you, you might not get the opportunity to flex your creative muscles right away.
 You might not feel challenged nor get paid what you’re worth.
 But with every accomplishment, no matter how seemingly insignificant, you are building your career as a copywriter.